j201/transistor-cheatsheet/README.md

 ###Requirements

-Latex with the following packages:
+Latex and pgf with the following packages:

 - tabu
 - geometry